 No two alpine-style cheeses will taste alike, but there are some common traits that many of them share.
 For starters, most alpine-style cheeses are on the mild end of the spectrum compared to more piquant cheeses like limburger or gorgonzola.

-There are exceptions of course—some cheesemakers choose to age their alpine-style cheeses for longer to concentrate the intensity of the flavor.
-Alpine-style cheeses are also famous for having just the right balance of savory and sweet, making it an ideal pairing cheese for a variety of light beers, fruity wines, and sweet spirits.
+There are exceptions of course.
+For example, some cheesemakers choose to age their alpine-style cheeses longer to concentrate the intensity of the flavor.
+Alpine-style cheeses are also famous for having just the right balance of savory and sweet, making them ideal pairing cheeses for a variety of light beers, fruity wines, and sweet spirits.

 What does alpine-style cheese look like?